Par Value Explained: What It Means for Your Startup’s Stock

 What is par value in stocks?

-Par value in stocks refers to a nominal figure printed on stock certificates.
-This value fulfills legal capital requirements but does not reflect the stock’s actual market value.
+Par value in stocks is a nominal amount set in the company’s charter and printed on stock certificates.
+It fulfills legal capital requirements but does not reflect actual market value.
+Companies often set it very low to simplify compliance.
+Par value mainly serves regulatory and accounting functions.

-**How is par value different from market value?**
+How does par value differ from market value?

 Why is par value important in finance?

-**What happens if a stock is issued below par value?**
+What happens if stock is issued below par value?